Accessibility policy statement

 - All parts of site should be as fully accessible to mobile device browsers and computers with smaller screens as they are to those with larger screens

 Our policy is that:

 - Our website should not present barriers to access and use for anyone visiting the site, whether using assistive technologies, a devices with a less common screen size, or via slower connections;

 - We will respond to all comments or complaints about the accessibility of our website(s), and where issues are identified we will try to put things right as soon as possible.

 If you have any questions or problems relating to the accessibility of this website, please email our web technician Francis Barton loading... or use the form on the contact us page, and we will respond.

 Data: What we collect

 Citizens Online collects personal data through the forms on this site.
-The data we collect are only what the user provides to us: usually their name and email address plus the content of a short message.
+The data we collect is only what the user provides to us: usually their name and email address plus the content of the message.
 We cannot, and do not, collect any other personal data about site users.
-The data are stored safely within our secure contact database, and are never shared outside our organisation unless with the specific prior consent of the person concerned.
-We also have a subscriber database for our MailChimp newsletters – this is hosted securely with MailChimp.
+The data is stored safely within our secure contact database, and is never shared outside our organisation, unless with the specific prior consent of the person concerned.

 Reasons for collecting data